 1. Background and Purpose

 The University of Maryland School of Medicine encourages faculty, staff, and students to publish freely and openly on the World Wide Web, within the constraints of existing laws and School of Medicine policies.
 This Web Policy & Guidelines document imparts minimal stylistic consistency guidelines and procedures for communicating on the World Wide Web.
-These guidelines address "Official School of Medicine Web Pages" and "Unofficial Web Pages."
+These guidelines address "Official School of Medicine Web Pages," and webpages representing faculty in connection with their School of Medicine faculty appointment.
 This document also contains guidelines and suggestions for all pages published by members of the University of Maryland School of Medicine community.

 2. Official School of Medicine Web Pages